-DayBack will use the local timezone.
-So if I have my computer set to the eastern time zone and create an event for 4pm, it will show up as a 1pm event for someone in pacific time.
+DayBack will translate events into the users' local timezone.
+So if I have my computer set to the eastern time zone and create an event for 4pm, it will show up as a 1pm event for someone whose computer is set to pacific time.

 Time zones in Salesforce

 There are two time zone settings in Salesforce, one for your org, and one for each user.
 The org-level setting is just used as a default for the creation of new users: when time zones are actually used it is always the user's time zone that is in effect.

 Your device (computer, or mobile device) has its own time zone and, in general, you'll want your device time zone to be the same as the time zone set up for your user in Salesforce.
 (Of course, each user in the org can have their own time zone--you just want their device and their time zone in Salesforce to be the same for the most predictable results).

 DayBack respects the user's time zone from Salesforce and, if the user's device time zone is the same, the event will appear at the same time in Salesforce and in DayBack.
 Under the hood, Salesforce stores times as UTC time and applies an offset depending on the user's time zone setting in Salesforce.
 DayBack does the same thing, applying an offset using the user's device timezone.
 So if the user's device time zone and their Salesforce time zone setting are the same, the event will appear at the same time.

 Events can appear at different times in DayBack and Salesforce in only two cases: